Primordialism: Idea

 Primordialism can be traced philosophically to the ideas of German Romanticism, particularly in the works of Johann Gottlieb Fichte and Johann Gottfried Herder.
 For Herder, the nation was synonymous with language group.
 In Herder's thinking, language was synonymous with thought, and as each language was learnt in community, then each community must think differently.
 This also suggests that the community would hold a fixed nature over time.

 There are conflicting opinions about the nature of primordialist theory.
 According to the radical primordialist view, the identity of national groups is determined by biological characteristics and genes.
-Critics of primordialism, anthropologist Jack David Eller and sociologist Reed M. Coughlan, believe that primordialist view based on Geertz’s ideas can lead to such a radical conclusion, since it perceives ethnic identity as an inexplicable, but at the same time an essential emotional phenomenon, which leads to the mystification of national emotions and, in turn, facilitates radical conclusions.
+Critics of primordialism, anthropologist Jack David Eller and sociologist Reed M. Coughlan, believe that primordialist view based on Geertz's ideas can lead to such a radical conclusion, since it perceives ethnic identity as an inexplicable, but at the same time an essential emotional phenomenon, which leads to the mystification of national emotions and, in turn, facilitates radical conclusions.

 However, political scientist Henry E. Hale, for example, finds that primordialists are generally not as dogmatic as their critics seem to think.
 He emphasizes that researchers representing primordialist views generally do not think that ethnicity is determined by blood ties or genes, but rather consider that while the connections between oneself and certain ethnic groups are cognitive, the characteristics of the groups that form the basis of this cognition have been developed and remain stable over a long period of time.
 According to Hale, the primordialist view of the nation relies heavily on the construction of social structures.
 Society is divided into groups which, by having various group characteristics (such as culture, traditions, history, physical characteristics, language, religion), are sufficiently distinct from each other.
 At the group level, these characteristics remain broadly unchanged, and kinship ties between individuals carry these characteristics on and hold the group together.

 Political scientist Murat Bayar also believes that primordialism is characterized not so much by the view that nationality is determined by nature or genes, but rather by the understanding of the permanence of ethnic identity.
 In other words, once the identity of a national group is established, it generally does not change very easily.
 According to Bayar, primordialists believe that although mother tongue, religion or culture are not transmitted by genes, the process of their formation is primordially given, insofar as individuals cannot choose which parents or cultural environment they are born into.
 This fact cannot be changed by later individual choices.

-According to Eller and Coughlan, however, focusing on primordial ties as cognition and construction instead of their essential primordiality means moving away from the meaning of primordiality proposed by Geertz.